The Sunburst Arc with JWST. IV. The importance of interaction, turbulence, and feedback for Lyman-continuum escape: Observations

 To take full advantage of the magnifying effects of gravitational lensing, we produce two complementary data cubes, one with the standard \(0 \farcs 1\) spaxel resolution, and another with a finer \(0 \farcs 05\) spaxels.
 We use the \texttt{Spec3} pipeline's \texttt{cube\_build} to produce these cubes, by setting the \texttt{scalexy} parameter.

 Single-spaxel spectra of point-like sources from either of JWST's integral field units (MIRI MRS and the NIRspec IFU) are susceptible to a ``wiggle'' artifact showing as faint, very broad waves in the continuum , which arises in each case because the detector does not critically sample the point spread function \citep{law23_3ddrizzle}.
+These wiggles are much broader than emission lines and easily removed in continuum subtraction, but they do give rise to these Moiré-like patterns in ratio maps.
 For the NIRSpec IFU, drizzling this undersampled data to even smaller output spaxels exaggerates the artifact (when using a standard 4-point dither as was done in this program).
 As noted by \citet{law23_3ddrizzle}, using a larger extraction aperture around point sources mitigates this artifact, even in the \(0\farcs05\) NIRSpec data cubes.
-We find that the benefit from improved spatial resolution for extended sources outweighs the additional artifacts seen in point-like sources within this dataset, have opted to analyze the 0.\arcsec05 data cubes.
+We find that the benefit from improved spatial resolution for extended sources outweighs the additional artifacts seen in point-like sources within this dataset.
+Hence, we have opted to analyze the 0.\arcsec05 data cubes.